 On hardwood (maple or tulip poplar).
 2-3 pores per mm.
 Of gelatinous aspect; when touched it 'melts'.
 No clamps seen but simple septa on hyphal ends ~2.9-4.4 um wide with various forms, on dissepiments and on hyphae from context up to 7.4 um wide.
-It has an abrupt free margin.
+It has an abrupt margin.
 Smells intoxicatingly sweet.
 Spores ~7.4 x 3.7 um and smaller.
 Basidia have 4 sterigmata.
 Unable to see them free.
 Spores 3.7 x 7.4 um.
+Pores start growing near margin.
 Delaware River beach edge.
 Park.

 Magnification of photos: 400×, 400×, 400×, 400×, 400×, 600×, 600×, 600×, 600×